There have been no objections so far to ICC proposal: Sanjay Patel

-BCCI secretary defends the ICC makeover proposal that aims to give cricket boards from India, Australia and England more control
+BCCI secretary defends the International Cricket Council makeover proposal that aims to give cricket boards from India (BCCI), Australia (CA) and England (ECB) more control

 Chennai: The Board of Control for Cricket in India’s (BCCI) secretary Sanjay Patel yesterday defended the proposed revamp structure of the International Cricket Council that aims to leave executive decision-making in the hands of India, Australia and England.